UAE joins High Level Panel for a Sustainable Ocean Economy

 PHOTO

-Al Mubarak said that protecting the ocean will help solve several key challenges facing humanity.
+Ms. Al Mubarak said that protecting the ocean will help solve several key challenges facing humanity.
 “A healthy ocean is key to sustaining life on our blue planet.
-It is the world's largest ecosystem, regulates the climate, and supplies valuable resources,” said Al Mubarak, who is also UN Climate Change High Level Champion for the leadership team of COP28 UAE.
+It is the world's largest ecosystem, regulates the climate, and supplies valuable resources,” said Her Excellency Ms. Al Mubarak, who is also UN Climate Change High Level Champion for the leadership team of COP28 UAE.

 She highlighted the UAE's commitment to the Ocean Panel, and to working alongside global partners to enhance the protection of nature and support sustainable development for ocean-dependent communities.